What's Your Role in the Economy? Find Out in the St. Louis Fed's New Museum

 - Money circulation

 - The history and role of the Federal Reserve

 Exhibits are brought to life through interactive displays, games, sculptures and videos.
 A multipurpose classroom is available to groups for discussions and teaching.

-The Inside the Economy Museum is yet another vehicle used by the St. Louis Fed to promote economic education and financial literacy.
-The museum makes for a unique stop for St. Louis tourists and an ideal field trip for students in middle-school and above.
+The Economy Museum is yet another vehicle used by the St. Louis Fed to promote economic education and financial literacy.
+The museum makes for a unique stop for St. Louis tourists and an ideal field trip for students in middle school and above.
 Teachers will find that their students' eyes are opened to vital concepts that will benefit them for the rest of their lives.